We all live hectic lives and, if we are not careful, we do not take…

 Entertain Your Son’s Friends

 From the time your son has his first play date, invite his friends over.
 If your home is the place his friends gather, you will have a number of advantages.
 First, you will know who your son’s friends are.
 This becomes very important as he becomes a teenager.
 Secondly, you will maintain some control over the activities in which he participates.
-He will be much less likely to engage in risky behavior – drugs, drinking, etc. – if you are involved in his life.
-Thirdly, having close male friends can delay dating, and the resultant emotional roller coaster that can ensue.
+He will be much less likely to engage in risky behaviour if you are involved in his life.

 And don’t just let them crash and play at your house.
 Interact with your son and his friends.
 You can give his friends the advice he doesn’t appear to want to pay any attention to.
 As they listen and you become the “cool,” go-to Mum for your son’s friends, you will not only build bond with your son, but also foster his respect.

 All during your son’s growing years, stay aware of his interests and involve yourself in any area of his life that seems appropriate.
 His interests and friends will change, but he only has one mother.
-Being a consistent, reliable companion can build a bond that will last all through both your lives.
+Being a consistent, reliable companion is the best way for bonding with your son as a mum and can build a bond that will last all through both your lives.